-Genisteine, which despite many pages to the contrary on the internet, is not an alkaloid!.
+The isoflavone Genisteine, which despite many pages to the contrary on the internet, is not an alkaloid!.
 Isoflavones are secondary metabolites of members of the Pea Family and many exhibit phyto-oestrogenic activity, mimicking the female mammalian sex hormone (

 oestrogen).
 Some other isoflavones are induced in plants after infection by pathogens, and behave as phytoalexins (chemical deterrents for plants).
 Note that Genisteine is an isomer of Apigenin, shown below.
 One is a flavone, the other an isoflavone.